Driving in Banff: 10 Things You Should Know

 Icefields Parkway

-Plan for this trip to take 4-5 hours (one-way) depending on the number of stops, traffic, and weather.
-There are numerous attractions along this highway but not a lot of places to eat so bring food.
+Plan for this trip to take 4-5 hours (one-way), depending on the number of stops, traffic, and weather.
+There are numerous attractions along this highway, but not a lot of places to eat, so bring food.
 There are pullouts for bathroom breaks.
-The only places with running water are the Icefields Centre and Saskatchewan River Crossing resort – which is also the only place to get fuel.
+The only places with running water are the Icefields Centre and Saskatchewan River Crossing Resort – which is also the only place to get fuel.

 Expect to share the road with cyclists and to accommodate vehicles stopped on the roadside.
 Find out more in our article How Long Does it Take to Drive the Icefields Parkway?